op07n/XiaomiADBFastbootTools/README.md

 * Executable JAR
 * OS-specific ZIP (JAR + ADB + Fastboot)

-If you have ADB and Fastboot installed system-wide, download the JAR.
-In case you don't, download the OS-specific ZIP that includes them.
+If you have ADB and Fastboot installed system-wide, download the JAR, otherwise download the OS-specific ZIP that includes them.
 ```

 ### [Downloads](https://github.com/Saki-EU/XiaomiADBFastbootTools/releases/latest)